Larisa Oleynik: Early life and education

-Larisa Romanovna Oleynik was born in Santa Clara, California (Note: Some sources erroneously state that Oleynik was born in San Francisco, including the Biography Today 1996 Annual Cumulation: Profiles of People of Interest to Young Readers (1996).
+Larisa Romanovna Oleynik was born in Santa Clara, California, (Note: Some sources erroneously state that Oleynik was born in San Francisco, including the Biography Today 1996 Annual Cumulation: Profiles of People of Interest to Young Readers (1996).
 CBS San Francisco stated in a 2011 article that Oleynik was born in the city of Santa Clara.) to Lorraine and Roy Oleynik.
 Her father was of Ukrainian ancestry.
 She was raised in the Eastern Orthodox tradition in the San Francisco suburb of Los Gatos.
 She graduated from the Pinewood School in Los Altos, California, in 1999.
 As her acting career flourished, she would "divide her time between normal childhood experiences in Northern California and auditions in Los Angeles."

 After the success in her role as Alex Mack, Oleynik decided to attend college, enrolling at Sarah Lawrence College in Yonkers, New York, which she later described as "the best decision I’ve made".

 Career

 1989–2002

 Oleynik began acting in a San Francisco production of Les Misérables in 1989 after seeing an audition ad in a newspaper when she was eight years old.
 She obtained two parts in the production (young Cosette and young Eponine), the former a singing role.
-After appearing in the musical, she was referred to an agent by her Les Misérables co-star, Rider Strong, and began to take formal acting lessons.
+After appearing in the musical, she was referred to an agent by a Les Misérables co-star, Rider Strong, and began to take formal acting lessons.
 "I remember being 10 years old and thinking, 'I want to be good at this'...
 It wasn't about, 'I want to be on TV'.
 It was more looking around at the other kids and being like, 'I'm not good at sports, I'm not really smart.
 I think I could be good at this, though'."

 Her onscreen acting career began at age 12, in a 1993 episode of the television series Dr. Quinn, Medicine Woman; the same year, she also appeared in the made-for-television film River of Rage: The Taking of Maggie Keene.

 Later, in 1993, she was cast in the lead role of the series The Secret World of Alex Mack, where she portrayed a teenage girl who gains superpowers in a chemical accident.
 She won the role of Alex Mack over 400 other aspirants.
-The series ran on Nickelodeon from 1994 to 1998 and was one of the network's top three most watched shows, becoming quite a favorite among the child and teen audiences and turning Oleynik into a teen idol.
+The series ran on Nickelodeon from 1994 to 1998 and was one of the network's three most-watched shows, becoming quite a favorite among the child and teen audiences and turning Oleynik into a teen idol.
 During the show's heyday, children who met Oleynik (and were too young to understand special effects) would often ask her to "morph" for them.
 Rather than try to explain things, she would quickly glance around, then tell them, "Not here – everybody would see!".
 Oleynik reprised the role in an All That sketch, although the name was changed to "Alex Sax".
 She later made an appearance in the 100th episode of the show.